zhenkewu/zhenkewu.github.io/papers/_posts/2024-12-03-careqol_rct.md

 # Abstract

-**Objective**: Care partners (i.e., informal caregivers) of people with traumatic brain injury (TBI) are often overwhelmed, with limited time for self-care given their demanding caregiver role.
-To address this problem, we implemented a low-touch mobile health intervention designed to promote care partner self-awareness and self-care.
+**Objective**: To test the efficacy of a randomized control trial low-touch mobile health intervention designed to promote care partner self-awareness and self-care.

 **Design**: This randomized controlled trial (RCT) included a baseline assessment of self-report surveys of health-related quality of life (HRQOL), care partner-specific outcomes, and the functional/mental status of the person with TBI, as well as a 6-month home monitoring period that included three daily questions about HRQOL, monthly assessments of 12 HRQOL domains, and the use of a Fitbit® to continuously monitor physical activity and sleep.
 HRQOL surveys were repeated at 3- and 6-months post-home monitoring.